YuhBoyMatty/svenint/README.md

 # SvenInt
-Publishing the private version, no more updates for this project, Sven Co-op has met its end and will never be the same, special thanks for the braindead devs.
+Publishing the private version, no more updates for this project (mayyybeeee), Sven Co-op has met its end and will never be the same for me, special thanks for the braindead devs.
 Have fun exploring this mess.

-SvenInt is a C++ plugin for [SvenMod](https://github.com/sw1ft747/SvenMod) that provides to you various cheats, gameplay enhances and the best speedrun tools for the time being
+SvenInt is a C++ plugin for [SvenMod](https://github.com/sw1ft747/SvenMod) that provides to you various cheats, gameplay enhances and the best speedrun tools so far

 Supported version of the game: 5.25